Portal to main website: www.natsscifiguide.com.

 DOMATILLA, John (-) US (?) author, whose sole SF novel is The Last Crime (1980).

-DONALDSON, Stephen (1947-) US author and anthologist, whose roughly twenty SF and fantasy novels include the seven-volume Chronicles of Thomas Covenant (1977-2004) series, The Mirror of Her Dreams (1986), and The Gap series (1990-1996).
-Donaldson has also written four mystery novels, the “Man Who . . .” series as by Reed Stephens, whose main protagonist is an alcoholic private investigator.
-Pseudonyms: Reed Stephens.
+DONALDSON, Stephen R. (1947-) Working name of US author STEPHEN REEDER DONALDSON, whose SF and fantasy works include the Chronicles of Thomas Covenant (1977-2010) series, The Mirror of Her Dreams (1986), and The Gap series (1990-1996).
+Donaldson has also written four novels in the Mick Axbrewder series, the first three as by Reed Stephens, in which the main protagonist is an alcoholic private investigator.
+Alternate names used: Reed Stephens.

 Lord Foul’s Bane (1977) A man recovering from leprosy is hit by a car and awakens in a fantasy world where he becomes a pivotal figure in a struggle between Lord Foul the Despiser and the Lords of the Land.
 The first book of The Chronicles of Thomas Covenant the Unbeliever.